More Doklam-like Standoffs with China Likely in Future, Says Army Chief

 "Transgressions across Line of Actual Control do happen and sometimes they do lead to some kind of misunderstanding between the forward troops... however, we do have joint mechanisms in place to address such situations," said Rawat.

-He said that during the flag meetings with Chinese counterparts, the Indian Army keeps insisting that both sides should return to the pre-June 16 positions (before the stand-off began), but no resolution has been found yet.
+General Bipin Rawat further added that during the flag meetings with their Chinese counterparts, the Indian Army keeps keep insisting that both sides should return to the pre-June 16 positions (before the stand-off began), but there has been no mutual agreement on it.

 "Now it is happening at the diplomatic and political level, as it needs to be resolved diplomatically and through political initiatives," he said.

-Later, speaking to reporters and explaining his statement that incidents like Doklam are likely to "increase", Rawat said, "We should not be complacent.
-Let us say that this standoff is resolved, but our troops should not feel that it cannot happen again in different sector.”

-"It is always better to be prepared and alert than think that this will not happen again.
-So my message to troops is that do not let your guard down," the Army Chief added.
-China continues to enhance its influence in the regional security environment, he said.
+While China continues to enhance its influence in the region, the Army Chief said, “It is always better to be prepared and alert than think that this will not happen again.
+So my message to troops is that do not let your guard down."

 Confirmation for annual joint military exercises with China is still awaited this year, he said.
 "We have been doing the exercise every year.
 One year our team goes to China and on the second year, their team comes to us.
 While this time the exercise is planned in October, it is not being confirmed (from their side) yet, whether it will take place or not," he said.